Sustainable and inclusive rice in Vietnam

 - Inclusive business relations in the value chain

-To contribute to this vision, the rice cluster will build a vibrant collaborative environment by bringing cluster members, partners and stakeholders together to exchange knowledge and information, to build common evidence to be shared at the continental and global level, and to design and implement common programmes to help set the agenda and nurture the international debate on sustainable rice.
-The Sustainable Rice Platform is an important forum for the rice cluster as an entry point to major players on the global rice scene.
+To contribute to this vision, the rice programme will build a vibrant collaborative environment by bringing members, partners and stakeholders together to exchange knowledge and information, to build common evidence to be shared at the continental and global level, and to design and implement common programmes to help set the agenda and nurture the international debate on sustainable rice.
+The Sustainable Rice Platform is an important forum for the rice programme as an entry point to major players on the global rice scene.
 Rikolto has been a member of the platform since May 2015.

 As an international NGO, we are only allowed to receive funds from outside of Vietnam.